Jacob-Ritchey/AIM/README.md

 The core AIM operations — bit-plane sweep, bit-clear, remap, and the rANS encode/decode loop — are branchless, fixed-depth, and operate on independent byte elements, making them amenable to SIMD vectorisation.
 Existing AVX-512 primitives (VGATHER, VPERMB, VPSHUFB) cover the stride-gather and remap patterns directly.
 A SIMD-accelerated C implementation and formal throughput analysis are left for future work.

 ---
+## Stability and Compatibility

+> **This is a research toolkit in active development.
+It is not an archival format or a production codec.**

+### What this means in practice

+**Wire format stability:** The AIM4 wire format is documented in `AIM_Specification` and has been stable since v16.
+Files encoded with v16 decode correctly with v16-compatible decoders.
+However, format revisions may occur as the algorithm develops. **Do not use AIM as an archival format for data you cannot recover from the original source.**

+**Implementation stability:** The C implementation (`aim_v33.c` as of this writing) is iterative research code.
+Memory behaviour, performance characteristics, and edge-case handling are actively improving.
+Breaking changes may occur between versions without deprecation notice.

+**Memory safety:** The `--disk` mode encoder has been extensively profiled and corrected through v25–v33 to bound peak RAM usage to approximately 2× the input file size.
+However, residual edge cases may exist.
+Monitor system memory during encoding of large files and ensure adequate free RAM before starting.

+**Correctness verification:** Every encode/decode roundtrip is SHA-256 verified by the decoder.
+If the decoder reports a hash mismatch, the output is corrupt and should be discarded.
+Never trust an AIM-encoded file without running the decoder to verify it.

+**Large file behaviour:** Files over 4 GB require v25 or later for correct decoding.
+Earlier versions contain an integer overflow in the decode path that silently truncates data beyond 4 GB.

+### What this is good for right now

+- Compression research and experimentation
+- Evaluating bit-plane and inter-symbol structure in your data
+- Academic and exploratory use where the source file is always retained
+- Understanding the structural properties of binary formats (PCM, YUV, GGUF, etc.)

+### What to use instead for archival or production use

+If you need guaranteed long-term format stability, use a mature standard: `gzip`, `zstd`, `bzip2`, `xz`.
+AIM may eventually outperform them on specific data classes, but that is a research question, not a settled result.

+---

+---

 ## Intent